 - Michael Blevins Director - Young Performers Workshop (YPW) (BFA - New York University)

-- Lea Antolini-Lid MFA - Brandeis University; Lea teaches at Centenary College in the theatre department as well as with the YPW program
+- Lea Antolini-Lid MFA - Brandeis University; Lea teaches at Centenary University in the theatre department as well as with the YPW program

 - Stephen Davis MFA USC